ubc/ubcpeople/readme.txt

 Person profiles are currently accessed at www.example.com/?person=username

 Nothing shows up if the user hasn't enabled their public profile (controlled from the default wordpress edit profile screen)

+From the Dashboard, the settings page is accessed at Settings->People.